 Helping New Zealanders to become smokefree by providing information, tools and tips.

-This section of the Ministry of Health website provides information on the changes to the Smoke-free Environments Act 1990 enacted in 2003 and compliance with the new requirements.
+This section of the Ministry of Health website provides information on smokefree environments legislation.

-The prevention of skin cancer and the promotion of sun safety in New Zealand is lead by Te Hiringa Hauora and the Cancer Society of New Zealand, under the SunSmart brand.
+The prevention of skin cancer and the promotion of sun safety in New Zealand is led by the Cancer Society of New Zealand, under the SunSmart brand.